 - Access their dashboards and information on previous and outstanding loans

 - Contact the platform either via email or phone.

 Operating Clauses in Lender Contracts

 We do not envisage the loan agreements or lender terms to which you are party to, to be affected by the need to initiate our orderly wind-down plan.

 We may assign our interest in the loans to a servicing agent if required, and borrowers will still be obliged to repay their loans to you under the original terms of their contracts.

 All unpledged lender funds are kept in a segregated client account with Barclays Bank PLC, separate to company funds as per regulatory requirements on the management of client money.

 In developing this plan we’ve engaged extensively with our senior management team, board and external advisors about the effectiveness and suitability of the plan.
 However, there always is the risk that assumptions made in the development of the plan do not suit the particular circumstances presented at the time of needing to act on the plan.

 Potential risks to the plan may include:

 - Insufficient funding to facilitate the costs associated with debt collection over the lifetime of the loans outstanding.
-Our current estimates of other revenue income to rebuildingsociety.com shows as more than sufficient to execute the plan and recovery of loans.
+Our current revenues are more than sufficient to execute the plan.